 The RWA has nine recreation areas in 13 communities throughout Greater New Haven that offer great water views and four seasons of fun.
 With an RWA recreation permit, you can enjoy miles of wide, well-kept trails through a wilderness that is just minutes from your home.
-We provide easy-to-read trail maps and offer special family events such as guided nature walks and fishing derbies.
-Buying a recreation permit is easy and affordable; visit us at rwater.com to sign up.
-Discounts are available for senior citizens, veterans, students and people with disabilities.
+We provide easy-to-read trail maps and offer special family events such as nature walks and fishing derbies.
+And we offer discounts for senior citizens, veterans, students and people with disabilities.
+Buying a recreation permit is easy; visit us at rwater.com or call us at 203-401-2654.